Loading...

 Choose Dark Chocolate

-Opt for dark chocolate with a high cocoa content instead of milk chocolate, as it contains less sugar.
+Opt for dark chocolate with a high cocoa content, which generally contains less sugar than milk chocolate.

 Mindful Eating